-The average weekly feed intake and feed conversion efficiency (FCR) of broilers under 3 intensive farms who used Advance, Nourish and Euro feed respectively are presented in table 2 and the rate of feed intake (time vs. fed intake) are shown in graph-4, graph-5 and graph-6.
+The average weekly feed intake and feed conversion efficiency (FCR) of broilers under 3 intensive farms who used CP, Nourish and Euro feed respectively are presented in (Table 2) and the rate of feed intake (time vs. feed intake) are shown in graph-4, graph-5 and graph-6.
 The graphs show that feed intake of broilers was gradually incline with the increase of age in both farms.
-The higher Rvalues indicated that the feed intake of broilers was good fitted with the linear regression.
-From this table 4, it was seen that the broilers of Farm-1, Farm-2 and Farm-3 were increased feed intake with the increases of age.
+The higher R2 values indicated that the feed intake of broilers was good fitted with the linear regression.
+From this Table 2, it was seen that the broilers of Farm-1, Farm-2 and Farm-3 were increased feed intake with the increases of age.
 However, the broilers of Farm-3 showed higher feed intake than other 2 farms but at 4th weeks of age Farm-2 showed more feed intake (914.1 gm/bird) than Farm-1 (763.53 gm/bird) and Farm-3 (874.92 gm/bird).
 These differences may cause the differences for nutrition, management, breeds and age effect.
 Similar factors were reported by (Saleque, 2007).
-The table-2 shows the feed intake of broilers at 4th of age, among the three farms where highest feed intake was recorded at Aktar poultry farm (Nourish feed, 914.1 gm/bird) and the lowest at Nazim poultry farm (Advance feed, 763.53 gm/bird).
-From the table-2, it could be seen that FCR of broilers in each farms were gradually incline with increase of age.
-That indicates that with the increase of age the broiler consume higher amount of feed that conversion into meat.
-The overall feed conversion efficiency of the Farm-1, Farm-2 and Farm-3 were 1.69:1, 1.66:1 and 1.60:1 respectively.
-Among them highest FCR was found in Nazim poultry farm and lowest in Absar poultry farm.